ChristopherWilks/ld_preload_tutorial/README.md

 Current version works for ZSTD v1.3.4 and most versions of Tabix/bgzip (tested with 1.19).

+Warning: this is very prototype code, meant for example purposes only, use at your own risk!

 ## How it works

 Example function: `inflate(compressed_stream)`